ethanKletschke/TSX-Portfolio-App/README.md

 On this page, you can validate an entered email address, and the app will automatically validate the email as you type it using a custom RegEx instead of the browser's built-in `email` input validator.

+### Stopwatch Page

+A simple page containing a stopwatch (measured in seconds only) and a time log for it.

 ### Sentence Sorting